Discrete uniformizing metrics on distributional limits of sphere packings: Introduction

 To address this discrepancy, the authors of \cite{BC11} explored the extension of analytic and probabilistic methods based on potential theory.
 A graph $G$ is said to be {\em sphere-packed in $\R^d$} if $G$ is the tangency graph of a collection of interior-disjoint spheres in $\R^d$.
 Benjamini and Curien proved that if a family of finite graphs can be sphere-packed in $\R^d$ with spheres of bounded aspect ratio (so that the ratio of the radii of tangent spheres is $O(1)$), then a distributional limit of such graphs is {\em $d$-parabolic.}

-Roughly speaking, $d$-parabolicity mans that the $L^d$ extremal length from a fixed vertex to $\infty$ is infinite, where the $L^d$ extremal length is a natural analog Cannon's vertex extremal length \cite{Cannon94} (the case $d=2$); see also \cite{Duffin62} and \pref{sec:vel}.
+Roughly speaking, $d$-parabolicity means that the $\ell_d$ extremal length from a fixed vertex to $\infty$ is infinite, where the $\ell_d$ extremal length is a natural analog Cannon's vertex extremal length \cite{Cannon94} (the case $d=2$); see also \cite{Duffin62} and \pref{sec:vel}.
 It is well-known that the special case of $2$-parabolicity carries strong probabilistic significance; for instance, for graphs with uniformly bounded degrees, $2$-parabolicity is equivalent to recurrence of the random walk (see \cite{Duffin62,DS84}).
-Unfortunately, for $d > 2$, the theory of $L^d$ extremal length seems somewhat less powerful, and is not known to yield such control on the random walk.
+For $d > 2$, the theory of $\ell_d$ extremal length seems somewhat less powerful, and is not known to yield such control on the random walk.

 In this work, we study a related notion that one might refer to as the ``extremal growth rate\,.''
 For graphs that can be sphere-packed in $\R^d$, we show that it is possible to construct metrics that uniformize their underlying geometry so that the {\em counting measure} has $d$-dimensional volume growth.
 Employing the results of \cite{Lee17a}, one does obtain substantial probabilistic consequences, including $d$-dimensional lower bounds on the diagonal heat kernel (see \pref{thm:heat-kernel} below).
-Moreover, our results hold in considerable generality; they require no assumption on the ratio of radii of adjacent balls in the packing, and they extend to graphs that can be ``coarsely packed'' in an Ahlfors regular metric measure space.
+Moreover, our results hold in considerable generality; they require no assumption on the ratio of radii of adjacent balls in the packing, and they extend to graphs that can be ``quasi-packed'' in an Ahlfors regular metric measure space, as we now describe.